John Glanville: Life

 Glanville was the son of Sir John Glanville the elder, of Broad Hinton in Wiltshire.
 His father was a judge and Member of Parliament.
 Glanville was brought up as an attorney, but entered Lincoln's Inn and was called to the bar on 6 February 1610.
 He was Recorder of Plymouth from 1614.
 He was elected Member of Parliament for Liskeard in 1614.
 In 1621 he was elected MP for Plymouth and was re-elected in 1624.
 He was secretary to the Lord Admiral of the Fleet during the George Villiers, 1st Duke of Buckingham's assault on Cádiz in 1625, and managed several of the articles of his impeachment over the next three years.
 He was re-elected MP for Plymouth in 1625 and opposed the Crown in the 1620s, preparing a protest against the dissolution of Parliament in 1625.
 He was re-elected MP for Plymouth in 1626 and 1628, and sat until 1629 when King Charles decided to rule without parliament for eleven years.
 At some time he was proctor for the dean and chapter of Windsor.

 In January 1630, Glanville became a reader of his Inn.
 He became serjeant-at-law on 20 May 1637 and bencher of his Inn on 14 June 1637.
 He was Recorder of Bristol from 1638.
 In April 1640 he was elected MP for Bristol in the Short Parliament when he served Speaker.
 He spoke so strongly against ship money during his term as Speaker that the court party contrived to prevent him coming down to the House on the day the Short Parliament was dissolved.
 Nevertheless, he became King's Serjeant on 6 July 1640 and from then onwards he supported the King.
 In November 1640, he was re-elected MP for Bristol for the Long Parliament.
 He was knighted on 7 August 1641.

 He sat in the King's Parliament at Oxford and was awarded DCL from the University of Oxford on 31 January 1644.
 In January or September 1644, he was disabled from sitting in parliament.
 He was also replaced as recorder of Bristol by Edmund Prideaux.
 In 1645, he was imprisoned by Parliament in the Tower of London until he was released on 7 July 1648.
 He was fined £2,320 for his support for the King.
 In 1659, he was elected MP for St Germans in the Third Protectorate Parliament but was disqualified.

 Following the Restoration, Glanville was reappointed King's Serjeant on 6 June 1660.

 Marriage and issue

 Glanville married Winifred Bourchier, daughter of William Bourchier of Barnsley, Gloucestershire in about 1613.
-He had sons:
+He had four children: